kaist-plrg/spectec-core/README.md

 ## Building

-This uses SpecTec as its submodule.
+This uses Wasm-SpecTec as its submodule.

 ```shell
 $ git submodule init